MyOnlineStore/enzyme-selectors/README.md

 +  configure();
 ```

-That's it!
-This will add the following selectors to enzyme:
+That's it, You are now ready to start using the selectors in your tests 🎉.

 ## Selectors
+After installing and configuring the following selectors will be added to enzyme:

 ### `findByTestId(id)`